 Admittedly, this formula is very confusing, but it actually manages to achieve the goal.
 No matter how many characters you place between the two hyphens, Excel will always extract the correct characters using the FIND function.

-FIND & IF: If, then, otherwise
+FIND & IF for if, then, otherwise

-If the FIND function doesn’t find the search term (“bear” in this example), it returns an error message.
+If the FIND function doesn’t find the search term (‘bear’ in this example), it returns an error message.
 For ISERROR, this means the condition is met and IF returns the first option: No, the search term does not appear.
 However, if the FIND function finds the string, it returns a number, which does not meet the condition for ISERROR.
 The alternative is returned: Yes, the search term appears.

 Summary